 Activities guides are downloadable through the purchase of your tree kit.
 View sample activities.

 For more than 40 years, the National Wildlife Federation has been providing award-winning materials to teachers and educators on wildlife, conservation, and stewardship.
-You can continue your students' education by using our resources as part of your classroom or youth group.
+Continue your students' education by using these activities and guides, as well as our full collection of educator resources, in your classroom or youth group.
 We are continually adding to this list of available resources.

 The National Wildlife Federation works to provide activities that parents or groups can do, whether you have 10 minutes or an hour to explore nature and the great outdoors.
 Help us achieve our three-year goal to have 21 million children spending an hour outdoors each day.